Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Enable RAM Disk

-Having 32 GiB of RAM, let’s take advantage of that and use a generous amount of RAM for /var and /tmp, and since hopefully this 128 GiB SSD has wear levelling, let’s take a RAM Disk backup every hour.
+Having 32 GiB of RAM, let’s take advantage of that and use a generous amount for /var and /tmp, and since—hopefully—this 128 GiB SSD has wear-leveling, let’s take a RAM-disk backup every hour.

 Let's take advantage of RAM disk